open-telemetry/opentelemetry-dotnet-contrib/CONTRIBUTING.md

 ## Release process

-For details about the relaese process and information about how to request a release for a component in this repository see: [Release process](./build/RELEASING.md).
+For details about the release process and information about how to request a release for a component in this repository see: [Requesting a release](./build/RELEASING.md#requesting-a-release).

 ## Style guide